 How Does it Work?

-All calls received on your MyOperator number are recorded and saved in mp3 format.
-They can easily be retrieved through user-friendly web interface which provides a secure individual log-in.
+All calls received on your MyOperator call center software number are recorded and saved in mp3 format.
+They can easily be retrieved through a user-friendly web interface which provides a secure individual log-in.
+The cloud call center solution enhances the management and organization of incoming calls, ensuring a streamlined process for efficient communication.

 Record calls and obtain the full recording ‘anytime’